Raichan/translation-tracker/README.md

 ## Status

-Minimum viable product, fills the requirements but could use plenty of improvements, including but not limited to:
+Functional basic version, fills the requirements but could use plenty of improvements, including but not limited to:

-- Better responsive navbar
+- Fix occasional deletion bug
 - Automatic login on page refresh
 - More modern way to edit used languages
 - Admin panel to manage all events in the database